lauramayfox/designfox/README.md

 Mozilla Firefox |  No issues found (appearance/responsiveness)| Pass |
 Microsoft Edge |  No issues found (appearance/responsiveness) | Pass |

+### Other Testing

+I had 4 family members test out the site and report their feedback on UX/UI and testing out CRUD features on each section of the site.
+I made notes of anything significant, and rectified a few UX features based off their feedback.

 ### Known Issues & Bugs

 After final deployment, I noticed a small bug on the confirmation of purchase, it has 0 in the total amounts.
 I ran out of time to investigate, but will fix for future iterations.

 <h1><img src="static/images/readme-images/confirmation.png"/></h1>

+The other issue is what is mentioned above in regards to lighthouse testing errors.

 # Deployment